-The Organization applied for and received a forgivable Paycheck Protection Progam (PPP) Loan of approximately \$154,600 as provided under the Federal Coronavirus Aid, Relief and Economic Security Act and the loan was funded on April 9, 2020.
-Under the terms of the loan, the balance is forgivable to the extent the proceeds are used for certain qualified expenses and that certain employment levels are maintained.
+The Organization applied for and received a forgivable Paycheck Protection Program (PPP) loan of approximately \$154,600 as provided under the Federal Coronavirus Aid, Relief and Economic Security Act during fiscal year-end 2020.
+The Organization has accounted for the PPP loan as a conditional contribution.
+Under the terms of the loan, the balance was forgivable to the extent the proceeds were used for certain qualified expenses and that certain employment levels were maintained.
+The Organization used \$154,600 of the proceeds on qualified costs and has recorded grant revenue on the statement of activities during the year ended June 30, 2021.
+The Organization submitted a formal request for forgiveness and received confirmation from the Small Business Administration that the entire PPP loan balance was forgiven during the year ended June 30, 2021.